 The faculty membership of the Committee on University Committees constitutes a voting majority of the Committee and is selected by the President from a group of faculty recommended by the Faculty Senate.
-The Committee on University Committees annually elects co-chairs, one each from its faculty and staff membership.
+The Committee on University Committees annually elects its chair from its faculty membership.

-When the President chooses not to accept a nomination or recommendation, the President contacts the chair of the Committee on University Committees or the President of the Faculty Senate, as appropriate, in order to reach agreement.
+Whenre the President chooses not to accept a nomination or recommendation, the President contacts the chair of the Committee on University Committees or the President of the Faculty Senate, as appropriate, in order to reach agreement.
 If agreement cannot be reached, the President requests another nomination or recommendation.